 The artist community of Todos Santos is about an hour's drive from Los Cabos.
 This is a small picturesque town, and is protected as a Mexican national historic district.
 On a day trip to Todos Santos you can visit art galleries and shop for handmade textiles, handicrafts and folk art.
 Stop for lunch at the Cafe Santa Fe, which serves great Italian food in a beautifully restored hacienda.
 Check out some more Los Cabos day trip ideas.

 Accommodations in Los Cabos:

-If you like to swim in the ocean, you may want to choose a hotel or resort located on El Medano beach in Cabo San Lucas, one of the destination's best swimming beaches.
+Many of Los Cabos beaches are not swimmable because the water is too rough, so when choosing where to stay, you may want to take that into consideration.
+If you like to swim in the ocean, you may want to choose a hotel or resort located on El Medano beach in Cabo San Lucas, which is one of the destination's best swimming beaches.

 Just outside of San Jose del Cabo in the Puerto Los Cabos area is the Hotel El Ganzo, a 70-room boutique hotel with an artist-in-residence program.
 You'll also find the Secrets Puerto Los Cabos in this same area.
 Here are our picks for best adult-only resorts in Los Cabos.

-Los Cabos has many options for fun and entertainment after the sun goes down.
+Los Cabos has a host of options for fun and entertainment after the sun goes down.
 These are some of the most popular hot spots where you can party the night away: